Tender Smoked Brisket

 • 2 teaspoons garlic powder or chopped garlic

-• *Optional 1 tablespoon brown sugar
+• 1 tbsp brown sugar optional

 Instructions